 The course tutor is Caroline Read.

 Caroline is a Specialist Teacher who has practical experience in all areas of the Access Arrangements process and trains for LAs, Universities and SEN Services.
-Caroline’s book ‘Assessment Guidance for Access Arrangements’ was published by GL Assessment, and she contributed to the PATOSS/JCQ publication ‘Dyslexia: Assessing the need for Access Arrangements’.
-Her work has also been published in academic journals, by the TES and the RNIB, and she has worked with various publishers to develop tests.
+Caroline contributed to the PATOSS/JCQ publication ‘Dyslexia: Assessing the need for Access Arrangements’, has been published in academic journals and has worked with various publishers to develop tests.
 She was part of the working party which set up ‘Access Arrangements Online’ and has been involved with other DfE and Ofqual training and policy projects.

-For over a decade we have been running courses across the country, aiming to provide high quality, value for money training for education professionals working in the area of special needs.
+For nearly two decades we have been running courses across the country, aiming to provide high quality, value for money training for education professionals working in the area of special needs.
 Many of our delegates are telling us that it is increasingly difficult for busy professionals to take the opportunity to attend courses ‘off-site’.
 In response to this, we now offer a number of online training courses, focusing on Examination Access Arrangements, Assessment, and Supporting SEN Students.

 With the internet now so accessible, the advantages of online courses are clear:

 Courses can be viewed at any time, and in any venue where there is a good internet reception.

 As standard, you will have 10 days (or for some courses 20 days) from the start date you choose, to login and view the course.
 You can run the course as many times as you want to within this 10/20 day period.
 We also run special offers for some courses which give unlimited access to courses to the end of an academic year.

 N.B.
 Delegates will need a good broadband connection to access our online courses.